 Hard workers, good listeners, smart players

 Hard workers, good listeners and smart players have fueled the program’s dogged approach.
-When it comes to scheduling, the philosophy is to create a rigorous lineup that includes some Division I opponents.
+When it comes to scheduling, the philosophy is to create a rigorous lineup that includes Division I opponents.

 In 2015 and 2016, the Silver Knights advanced to the Division II state semifinals after winning regional titles and MVC championships.
 Summit has won the MVC from 2015-2019.
 In 2019, the Silver Knights reached the regional final.

 Todd Kinross is a 1987 graduate of Summit.
 He started the swim team, became the track and field team’s first pole vaulter and was the captain of three teams his senior year.
 He was inducted into the SCD Athletic Hall of Fame in 2014.